deltachat/deltachat-core-rust/draft/aeap-mvp.md

 Changes in the core
 -------------------

-- DONE: We have one primary self address and any number of secondary self addresses. `is_self_addr()` checks all of them.
+- [x] We have one primary self address and any number of secondary self addresses. `is_self_addr()` checks all of them.

-- DONE: If the user does a reconfigure and changes the email address, the previous address is added as a secondary self address.
+- [x] If the user does a reconfigure and changes the email address, the previous address is added as a secondary self address.

   - don't forget to deduplicate secondary self addresses in case the user switches back and forth between addresses).

   - The key stays the same.

-- No changes for 1:1 chats, there simply is a new one.
+- [x] No changes for 1:1 chats, there simply is a new one.
 (This works since, contrary to group messages, messages sent to a 1:1 chat are not assigned to the group chat but always to the 1:1 chat with the sender.
 So it's not a problem that the new messages might be put into the old chat if they are a reply to a message there.)

-- When sending a message: If any of the secondary self addrs is in the chat's member list, remove it locally (because we just transitioned away from it).
+- [ ] When sending a message: If any of the secondary self addrs is in the chat's member list, remove it locally (because we just transitioned away from it).
 We add a log message for this (alternatively, a system message in the chat would be more visible).

-- When receiving a message: If the key exists, but belongs to another address (we may want to benchmark this) AND there is a `Chat-Version` header\
+- [x] ([#3385](https://github.com/deltachat/deltachat-core-rust/pull/3385)) When receiving a message: If the key exists, but belongs to another address (we may want to benchmark this)
+  AND there is a `Chat-Version` header\
   AND the message timestamp is newer than the contact's `lastseen` (to prevent changing the address back when messages arrive out of order) (this condition is not that important since we will have eventual consistency even without it):